Welcome to the 2023-24 Annual Giving Campaign!

 Want to volunteer for the committee or day-of? email@example.com.
 Find more event information at sonofestchilicookoff.com

-Who donates: Local business and corporate sponsors, attendees who purchase a ticket and usually purchase an item
+Who donates: Local business and corporate sponsors, attendees who purchase a ticket and the purchaser of an auction item

 Want to volunteer for the committee or day-of? firstname.lastname@example.org